 In the top-down phase, the A-links extracted in the bottom-up phase are refined.
-A-links are similar to RT (Related Term) relations in thesauri, which provide just a clue of relatedness between pairs of thesaurus descriptors.
-In fact, associations are conceptually ambiguous, since we can only assume that there is some relatedness between a synset and another synset extracted from the gloss analysis, but this relatedness must be explicit, in order to understand if it is a hyperonymy relation, or some other conceptual relation (e.g. part, participation, location, etc.).
+A-links provide just a clue of relatedness between a synset and another synset extracted from the gloss analysis, but this relatedness must be explicit, in order to understand if it is a hyperonymy relation, or some other conceptual relation (e.g. part, participation, location, etc.).